noi-techpark/odh-docs/source/guidelines.rst

 rearranged.
 The repository
 https://github.com/noi-techpark/documentation contains a `README.md
 <https://github.com/noi-techpark/documentation/blob/main/README.md>`_
-file with all information that allows a new collaborator to be productive in a short time.
+file organised as a set of `Flight Rules` that allows a new collaborator to be productive in a short time.

 Then, depending on which part of the Open Data Hub Project you are going to collaborate, have a look at the :file:`README.md` files in